Why Do Dogs Eat Poop? 5 Reasons Why & How To Stop It

 Your vet is your best source of advice and support on how you can address the underlying cause for your dog eating poop.
 So with their help, it’s a good idea to:

-A high-quality, well-balanced diet goes a long way.
+- Be extra careful what your dog eats.
 Check with your vet what nutrient-dense dog food options would be a good fit for your buddy.
 Also be mindful that feeding your dog raw food or too many treats could open up their risk for infection or missing out on nutrients.

+- Be patient with your dog around toilet time.
 Pick up after them right away if they do have an accident in the house and do your best not to scold them.
 A consistent toilet routine in the mornings and evenings can go a long way helping your buddy relax.

+- Don’t skip out on your basic training.
 Teaching your dog commands like “Drop it,” or “Come back,” are more consistent than just yelling “No!.”
 They communicate your expectations more clearly and help your dog understand what you want them to do.
 (Or not do.)

+- Prevent your dog from getting bored.
 Keeping your dog mentally active is as important as regular walks and exercise.
 Consider installing puzzle toys, or food dispensers around your house to keep them occupied.
 Regular playtime and some quality time together also work wonders.
+Else, try a few hours of dog TV on YouTube to keep them occupied while you’re away – and get someone to check up on them periodically for toilet breaks.

 If your dog tends to spend their time primarily indoors, you’re best off sealing off your kitty litter and being extra watchful around toilet breaks.
 These can help you intervene quicker before your buddy has a chance to get rid of the “evidence.”

+But if your dog spends any amount of time outdoors – whether with you or left to their own devices – a GPS tracker can be tremendously helpful as an emergency measure.
 Like, for example, if you strap a Tractive device to your buddy’s collar, its Heat Map & Location History helps you pick up on where your dog tends to spend most of their time.

 Which could just include areas where other animals tend to leave their…leftovers.
 Like, for example: